Steve McQueen as Ralph “Papa” Thorson, real-life bounty hunter

 - Rolex Submariner 5512 with stainless steel case, black bezel and dial, and stainless “Oyster” bracelet

-Alpha Industries, an original maker of the MA-1 bomber jacket in the 1950s and the manufacturer of McQueen’s screen-worn jacket, still manufactures the MA-1, available for $150 in a variety of colors including the original mil-spec “sage green” (à la McQueen and the USAF) in addition to black, gunmetal, maroon, navy, and “replica blue”.
-Alpha Industries flight jackets are also available (and typically for a pretty good discount) on Amazon.
+Alpha Industries, an original maker of the MA-1 bomber jacket in the 1950s and the manufacturer of McQueen’s screen-worn jacket, still manufactures the MA-1, available for $190 in a variety of colors including the original mil-spec “sage green” (à la McQueen and the USAF) in addition to black, gunmetal, maroon, navy, and “replica blue”.

 Alpha Industries and Lee are still going strong today, and you can replicate McQueen’s look in The Hunter with:

-- Alpha Industries MA-1 Flight Jacket in “sage green” (Amazon and for $150 at alphaindustries.com)
+- Alpha Industries MA-1 Flight Jacket in “sage green” (Amazon and Hatchet)

-- Lee Regular Fit Straight Leg Jeans in “vintage stonewash” heavyweight denim, 100% 13 oz. cotton (Amazon and for $44 at lee.com)
+- Lee Regular Fit Straight Leg Jeans in “vintage stonewash” heavyweight denim, 100% 13 oz. cotton (Amazon and lee.com)